itsmylife/twitterlike-rxjs-react/README.md

 - Then the component `TweeterLike.tsx` reads the data and render it.
 - When a tweet liked it will be added to liked tweets and it can be visible separately under liked tweets section.
 - Tweets that older than 30 seconds will be removed.
 But liked tweets will stay forever until they will be unliked.

+## Things I would like to do if I have more time
+- TweeterLike component should contain two different components that have one header (buttons, like counter), and one list renderer.
+Each component header/list should reach the zustand store by its own.
+So we prevent unnecessary reconciliation steps.
+- A better UI/UX
+- Cypress e2e tests
+- Vercel/Netlify deployment options with Github Actions